addyosmani/backbone-fundamentals/chapters/02-fundamentals.md

 And, of course, JavaScript and browsers constitute another context to which the traditional MVC paradigm must be adapted.

-### MVC In The Browser
+### Client-Side MVC

-In complex JavaScript single-page web applications (SPA), all application responses (e.g., UI updates) to user inputs are done seamlessly on the client-side.
+In complex single-page web applications (SPA), all application responses (e.g., UI updates) to user inputs are done seamlessly on the client-side.
 Data fetching and persistence (e.g., saving to a database on a server) are done with Ajax in the background.
 For silky, slick, and smooth user experiences, the code powering these interactions needs to be well thought out.

 **The problem**